warpstreamlabs/bento/website/docs/about.md

 ---
-title: What is Benthos for?
+title: What is Bento for?
 sidebar_label: About
 hide_title: false
 ---

 <div style={{textAlign: 'center'}}><img src="/img/what-is-blob.svg" /></div>

-Benthos is a declarative data streaming service that solves a wide range of data engineering problems with simple, chained, stateless [processing steps][docs.processors].
+Bento is a declarative data streaming service that solves a wide range of data engineering problems with simple, chained, stateless [processing steps][docs.processors].
 It implements transaction based resiliency with back pressure, so when connecting to at-least-once sources and sinks it's able to guarantee at-least-once delivery without needing to persist messages during transit.

 import ReactPlayer from 'react-player/youtube';